jeffpar/pcjs.v1/_posts/2019-04-10-copy-protection.md

 ### Microsoft Word 1.15

-Early versions of Microsoft Word were also copy-protected, and since [Kryoflux dumps](https://winworldpc.com/product/microsoft-word/1x-dos) of the original disks are available, I took a closer look with HxC:
+Early versions of Microsoft Word were also copy-protected, and since [KryoFlux dumps](https://winworldpc.com/product/microsoft-word/1x-dos) of the original disks are available, I took a closer look with HxC:

 ![HxC Microsoft Word 1.15](/blog/images/word115-disk-image.png)